 To receive the MS degree, students should satisfy the grade and GPA requirements described in the chart above and course requirements summarized in the program chart for each degree.
-A maximum of 9 credit units may be transferred from other institutions of higher education, or a maximum of 18 units can be accepted from a different graduate program at Lincoln University.
-The Provost may allow the transfer of up to 9 additional educational credits if the student has had extended work experience in the field, up to a total of 18 transfer units.
+A maximum of 6 credit units may be transferred from other institutions of higher education, or a maximum of 18 units can be accepted from a different graduate program at Lincoln University.
 A grade of C or better is required in all courses to fulfill degree requirements for graduate programs.
 Academic credit received six (6) years or more before the program completion will be deemed "no longer applicable".